 - Validate that your resources are available

-- Validate all reported blocking issues from the non-production upgrade are resolved
+- Validate all reported blocking issues are resolved

 - Create a short interval schedule for upgrade

-- Needed if several components need to be updated after production upgrade
+- Needed if several components need to be updated after upgrade

 - Ensures that the right people are available to perform the task or for validation

-- Test and perform post-Production upgrade checklist tasks you documented from your Non-Production testing.
+- Once the upgrade is complete, test and perform post-Production tasks you documented from your Non-Production testing

 For any environmental issues needing resolution, open a new, separate support ticket for each issue